PicoCreator/smol-dev-js/README.md

 	<img height=200 src="https://pbs.twimg.com/media/FwEzVCcaMAE7t4h?format=jpg&name=large" />
 </p>

-Additionally, because the changes are small, incremental, and runs in a tight loop you are in full control of.
+Additionally, because the changes are small, incremental, and runs in a tight loop you are in full control of it.
 You do not need to worry about it going out of control ~~like some autonomous agents~~.
 Allowing you to review each commit, and revert them or make changes yourself if needed.

 > Quoting the original smol-dev : does not end the world or overpromise AGI. instead of making and maintaining specific, rigid, one-shot starters, like create-react-app, or create-nextjs-app, this is basically [`create-anything-app`](https://news.ycombinator.com/item?id=35942352) where you develop your scaffolding prompt in a tight loop with your smol dev.